Post job

 • Post a job on free websites.

-Recruiting account development managers involves bringing your A-game to the interview process.
-The first interview should introduce the company and the role to the candidate as much as they introduce their background experience and reasons for applying for the job.
+Recruiting account development managers requires you to bring your A-game to the interview process.
+The first interview should introduce the company and the role to the candidate as much as they present their background experience and reasons for applying for the job.
 During later interviews, you can go into more detail about the technical details of the job and ask behavioral questions to gauge how they'd fit into your current company culture.

 Once you've decided on a perfect account development manager candidate, it's time to write an offer letter.
-In addition to salary, it should also include details such as benefits and perks available to the employee.
+In addition to salary, it should include benefits and perks available to the employee.
 Qualified candidates may be considered for other positions, so make sure your offer is competitive.
 Candidates may wish to negotiate.
 Once you've settled on the details, formalize your agreement with a contract.

 You should also follow up with applicants who don't get the job with an email letting them know that you've filled the position.

 After that, you can create an onboarding schedule for a new account development manager.
-Employee Action Forms should be completed by Human Resources and the hiring manager.
+Human Resources and the hiring manager should complete Employee Action Forms.
 Human Resources should also ensure that onboarding paperwork is completed, including I-9s, benefits enrollment, federal and state tax forms, etc., and that new employee files are created.

 • Determine employee type (full-time, part-time, contractor, etc.)